aikn/aikn.github.io/_talks/openings.md

   * I am open to exploring these topics with those having management studies background and are interested in studying the market gaps and impact specifically around ML/AI applications.
 Also those interested in studying certain policy or regulatory aspects of AI are welcome.
 This will be in collaboration with faculty at IIM/IISc.
   * Reserved to those with strong relevant background and can work independently on these topics.

+### Doctoral candidates
+1. Currently there is one open position and the topic can be anything around general ML/DL/RL or applications to NLP/Speech, information extraction or retrieval, etc. The admission process is as laid down by the institute and is supported by the university stipend.
+However, there is an option to use alternative sources of funding to top-up the university stiped to be on par with the highest granted in the country (possibly PMRF) and for exceptional cases match industry salary of engineers with similar skills.
+1. Part-time PhD for those working in the industry is also an option and highly encouraged for very motivated cadidates with systems/engineering/product experience.
+> Please fill [this form](https://tinyurl.com/mrhs3uba) and drop a note by email and we can set up some time to discuss further.

 ### Collaborators and visitors (academic and industry)
 1. Ongoing doctoral students enrolled elsewhere or those working in the industry who wish to learn and explore any new topic may please drop a note and we can chat.
 It might be possible to cover some costs if it requires an extended stay at the campus.
 1. Those employed in the industry with very strong skills building large systems at scale interested in exploring a research problem of interest to them or their employer are particularly encouraged.